doozr/doozr.github.io/_posts/2016-07-05-get-up-and-go.md

 > No, Go doesn't need assertions; ifs are easy to write

-> No, Go doesn't need generics; multiple implementations for each type are easy to write
+> No, Go doesn't need a bigger standard library; functions are easy to write

-> No, Go doesn't need a more capable standard library; writing your own is easy
+> No, Go doesn't need generics; multiple implementations for each type are easy to write dd

 And, my favourite, found in a Google Group chat some time ago when asked why Go doesn't support aforementioned generics and list processing primitives: